Merchant Cash Advance Explained: How It Works for UK Businesses

 • MCAs are well-suited to high card-revenue businesses that need fast access to capital but have limited credit history

-• For businesses with recurring working capital needs, a revolving credit facility is often more cost-efficient
+• For businesses with recurring working capital needs, a revolving credit facility can be more cost-efficient, depending on rates, fees, repayment speed, and usage.

 Updated on 6 May 2026.